Vital-Fernandez/lime/docs/source/tutorials/3_CompleteSpec.rst

 .. image:: ../_static/3_DetailMatchSpec.png

-In this image the purple circles represent the emission peaks detected by the ``.find_lines_derivative`` function.
+In this image, the purple circles represent the emission peaks detected by the ``.find_lines_derivative`` function.
 The green regions represent the lines in the input mask, which have matched with the detected emission peaks.

 The output from the ``.match_line_mask`` includes two variables: